atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/how-to-export-data-to-csv-or-excel.md

 ---
 title: How to Export PostgreSQL Data to a CSV or Excel File
 short: Export CSV
 description: Learn how to export PostgreSQL data to a CSV or Excel file.
-Follow these instructions to copy full data tables, copy a query result set, and open your CSV file.
+Follow these instructions to copy full data tables, copy a query result set and opening your CSV file.
+Read more to learn.
 topic: PostgreSQL

 ---